 There are two parts to a wrongful death claim in Georgia.
 Family members may sue for the emotional and economic value of the decedent's life –– his or her lifetime income and enjoyment of being alive.
 At the same time, the estate of the decedent (which forms a sort of legal person in its own right) may claim damages for the financial cost of the accident, such as funeral expenses, as well as pain and suffering the decedent felt before death.
 If appropriate for the case, the estate, through an executor or personal representative, may also claim punitive damages –– payments intended to punish the wrongdoer for extreme indifference to human life.

-An experiened Atlanta wrongful death attorney as well as a Georgia estate and probate lawyer, Charles Scholle has the experience, skill and compassion to handle all aspects of a wrongful death matter.
-He understands both wrongful death and probate and can work closely with an executor or personal representative to take care of details that can make the case a success.
-As in all his practice, Charles Scholle treats families who have lost a loved one with the respect and compassion they deserve.
+As experienced Gwinnett County wrongful death attorneys, Scholle Law's team has the skill and caring to handle all aspects of a wrongful death matter.
+With our depth of experience in both wrongful death and probate, we work closely with executors or personal representatives to take care of details that can make the case a success.
+As in all areas of our practice, we treat families who have lost a loved one with the respect and compassion they deserve.

-The legal team at Scholle Law, is here to lift the burden of wrongful death and enable our clients to grieve and recover.
+We are here to lift the burden from families dealing with a wrongful death and enable clients to grieve and recover.
 We offer free wrongful death case consultations and evaluations for families and there is no obligation.
-Remember, to start the evaluation process all you need to do is send the firm a message online or call now toll–free at 1–866–972–5287 or in Atlanta at 770–717–5100.
+To begin the evaluation process send the firm a message online or call us.